Napolcom belies sale of police ‘reinstatements’

 Casuaro cited Napolcom records from 1993 to 2012 that showed the DILG secretary has reversed the penalty of dismissal from the service imposed by the commission on 17 PNP respondents and ordered their reinstatement to the police service.

-Jimenez on the other end said while not all police officers facing cases at Napolcom should be considered rogue, the commission must expedite the resolution of cases to prevent police officers who were really involved in criminal acts from finding means to return to the police service.
+Jimenez said while not all police officers facing cases at Napolcom should be considered rogue, the commission must expedite the resolution of cases to prevent police officers who were really involved in criminal acts from finding means to return to the police service.

 “The Napolcom sees the gravity of the allegations and we at the commission assure the people that we will not tolerate police officers whose despicable acts smear the image of the PNP,” Casurao said.